 Among his recordings are Jacquerie by Gino Marinuzzi, Bianca e Fernando and Adelson e Salvini (Nuova Era), Preludes, Symphonies and Intermezzos from Italian Operas, Peter and the Wolf by Prokofiev, Jeux d’Enfants by Bizet and Carnival of the Animals by Saint-Saens with the Royal Philharmonic Orchestra of London (CD).

-Recent engagements have included his debut in Beijing conducting Cenerentola, Norma in Messina and Turandot, Aida, La bohème and Don Carlos for Opera Australia and a new production of La forza del destino for OA in Sydney and State Opera of South Australia in Adelaide.
-In 2016, he conducts a new production of Luisa Miller in Sydney and Melbourne; he returns to Opera Australia in 2017 for Cavalleria Rusticana and Pagliacci.
+Recent engagements have included his debut in Beijing conducting Cenerentola, Norma in Messina and Turandot, Aida, La bohème and Don Carlo for Opera Australia and a new production of La forza del destino for Opera Australia in Sydney and State Opera of South Australia in Adelaide.
+In 2016, he conducted a new production of Luisa Miller in Sydney and Melbourne; he returns to Opera Australia in 2017 for Cavalleria Rusticana and Pagliacci.